TST Telescope

 Evolution and variability of activity cycles in stars similar to the Sun.

-Study of extensive structures with low surface brightness taking advantage of TST’s vast field of view: for instance, stellar halos, intracluster light, ultradiffuse galaxies, etc.
+Study of extended low-surface brightness structures taking advantage of TST’s vast field of view such as stellar halos, intracluster light, and ultradiffuse galaxies.

 Characterization of new exoplanets and associated systems.